SsandraK/Sky/README.md

 - `Are the moon, Mars, and Venus visible in the app?` Based on your device location the Mars, Moon, Jupiter and Uranus visible on the night time.

-- `Ask student about the constellations of their choice, and try find them in the app.
-Are the constellations visible in the app?`
+- `Are the constellations visible in the app?`
 Added constellations are: Ursa Major, Ursa Minor, Lyra and Cassiopeia

 ![ursa](assets/screenshots/ursa.png)
 ![minor](assets/screenshots/minor.png)

-- `Check if the retrieved data is either from a public API or from a file.
-If the data comes from file, check its validity? (ask the student to help you determine if it was an API or a File if necessary)`
   The application uses two **public APIs** to retrieve necessary data for both celestial bodies and constellations.
   **[JPL Horizons API](https://ssd-api.jpl.nasa.gov/doc/horizons.html)**  Provides precise astronomical data for planetary positions and velocities, based on real-time location and time.
   **[API Ninjas Stars API](https://www.api-ninjas.com/api/stars)** Provides key statistics for thousands of stars discovered in the known universe.

-- `Try tapping on the Sun and Mars.
-Does the app display a short description about the objects such as mass or name?` When tapping then the app displays short description.
+- `Does the app display a short description about the objects such as mass or name?` When tapping then the app displays short description.

 ![sun01](assets/screenshots/sun01.png)